aaziz9/Using-the-process-API/README.md

 # Using-the-process-API
 Practicing with fork, exec, wait.

+###Overview

+The goal is for you to practice using the unix process API, i.e., 'fork()', 'exec()', 'wait()', and 'exit()'.
+Some questions do not require a direct answer.
+All questions ask you to write a program.
+To write the programs, you will simply adapt the examples shown in Chapter 5.
+The actual source code for Chapter 5 is provided in the book's companion website (http://pages.cs.wisc.edu/~remzi/OSTEP/).

 Questions
 1. Write a program that calls `fork()`.
 Before calling `fork()`, have the main process access a variable (e.g., x) and set its value to something (e.g., 100).
 What value is the variable in the child process?
 What happens to the vari- able when both the child and parent change the value of x?